 The construction of this pipeline would have severe impacts on the Appalachian Trail.
 Multiple iconic viewpoints in Virginia are predicted to be severely impacted, including Angels Rest, Kelly Knob, Rice Fields, Dragon’s Tooth and McAfee Knob — some of the most visited and photographed locations on the entire A.T.
 It also threatens property values and the tourism economy in nearby Pearisburg and Narrows, Virginia — each a designated A.T.
 Community™ — both of which have passed resolutions opposing the pipeline.
 More from the Appalachian Trail Conservancy here.

-Governor McAuliffe has quietly indicated his support for this project, calling it part of Virginia’s “world-class energy infrastructure.”
+Former governor McAuliffe supported this project, calling it part of Virginia’s “world-class energy infrastructure.”

 A growing coalition of grassroots groups are working to oppose the Mountain Valley Pipeline, including the regional coalition Preserve Our Water, Heritage, and Rights (POWHR), and local groups like Preserve the New River Valley, Preserve Montgomery County, Va., Preserve Franklin, and Preserve Giles County.
 CCAN has been supporting opponents of the pipeline in organizing music festivals and rallies to bring attention to the issue and raise the funds to keep fighting this dirty and dangerous project, and worked with groups to bring landowners, farmers and others living along the route of this pipeline to open houses and scoping meetings.